MPAS-Dev/compass/docs/users_guide/machines/cori.rst

     # the system MPI library to use for gnu compiler
     mpi_gnu = mpt

-    # the base path to system libraries to be added as part of setting up compass
+    # the base path for spack environments used by compass
+    spack = /global/cfs/cdirs/e3sm/software/compass/cori-haswell/spack

+    # whether to use the same modules for hdf5, netcdf-c, netcdf-fortran and
+    # pnetcdf as E3SM (spack modules are used otherwise)
-    system_libs = /global/cfs/cdirs/e3sm/software/compass/cori-haswell/system
+    use_e3sm_hdf5_netcdf = True

     # the version of ESMF to build if using system compilers and MPI (don't build)
     esmf = None